Sexual Harassment Myths and Facts

-Reality: Sexual harassment is not about sexual desire, and what bothers one person won't necessarily bother another person.
-In many cases, mild behavior is being labeled sexual harassment when it is really a matter of personal comfort, space, cultural difference, or even a simple miscommunication.
-In these cases, the recipient(s) needs to communicate their feelings about the behavior so that the person or people engaging in the behavior know this is offensive or unwanted.
-If the behavior continues even after there has been an attempt to resolve the conflict, this is an indication there could be a larger problem that involves discrimination or abuse.
+Reality: Sexual harassment is not about sexual desire, and what bothers one person may not necessarily bother another person.
+In many cases, mild behavior is labeled as sexual harassment when it is really a matter of personal comfort, space, cultural difference, or even a simple miscommunication.
+In these cases, recipients need to communicate their feelings about the behavior so the person, or people, engaging in the behavior know it is offensive or unwanted.
+If the behavior continues, even after there has been an attempt to resolve the conflict, this is an indication there could be a larger problem that involves discrimination or abuse.

 Myth: We live in modern times, and sexual harassment is becoming less of a problem.

 Reality: Sexual harassment affects 40 to 60 percent of working women, with similar statistics for female students in colleges and universities.
-10-20% of men have experienced sexual harassment in the workplace.
-Approximately 13,000 sexual harassment cases are brought to the Equal Employment Opportunity Commission (EEOC) each year.
+Approximately 10-20% of men have experienced sexual harassment in the workplace and nearly 13,000 sexual harassment cases are brought to the Equal Employment Opportunity Commission each year.

 Myth: Sexual harassment is inevitable when people are working together.